 This model marked "Foreign Made" was launched in Britain at the end of 1960, and was distributed by Bowler Products Ltd., of London.

 The price of the Bowler Countess was £10 10s Sterling [about US$28].

 These are fairly sturdily made but low-cost adding machines.
-There were also many cheaper all-plastic machines.
+There were also many cheaper all-plastic models from other manufacturers.

 © Text & photographs copyright Nigel Tout 2000-2020 except where noted otherwise.